example42/psick/README.markdown

-* The "nextgen" modules, still under development and research are placed in the dedicated repository: https://github.com/example42/puppet-modules-nextgen Read http://www.example42.com/?q=NextGen for more info about them
+* The "nextgen" modules, still under development and research are placed in the dedicated repository: https://github.com/example42/puppet-modules-nextgen

+  Read http://www.example42.com/?q=NextGen for more info about them

 * In the master branch of this repository I'm going to merge old and new
-  modules: all the new modules are git submodules
+  modules: all the new modules are git submodules, the old ones are not submodules

 The reason for this choice is that I need to test the new modules in a live environment and that, in the mid-term, this repository is going to